 Null Scan

-Null scan is another stealthy technique that involves sending a TCP packet with no flags set to each port on the target system.
+The null scan is another stealthy technique that sends a TCP packet with no flags set to each port on the target system.
 If a RST packet is received, the port is considered closed.
 If no response is received, the port is considered open.
-This technique is difficult to detect, as it doesn’t generate any network traffic.
+This technique is difficult to detect, as it does not generate typical network traffic.
 Here’s an example of how to perform a null scan using nmap:

 nmap -sN 192.168.1.1